A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 \subsection{Results}

+Appendix \ref{sec:long_table} contains all the results and parameters used in this study.
+It is divided in two tables, Table \ref{table:undeformed} shows the results for nuclei that we approximate as spherically symmetric, and Table \ref{table:deformed} for the deformed nuclei ($60 \leq Z \leq 80$).
+The components of the 2-parameters Fermi distributions of each isotope is provided, as well as the values of the Barrett parameters for deformed nuclei.

-The resulting overlap integrals calculated on the 236 stable isotopes with natural abundance above $1 \%$ are displayed in Figure \ref{fig:OI_FM_all}.
+The resulting overlap integrals calculated on the 236 stable isotopes with natural abundance above $1 \%$ are displayed in Fig. \ref{fig:OI_FM_all}.
 The plot compares the results of Heeck \textit{et al.} \cite{Heeck2022}; our new results are in general agreement.
-The main difference appears in the deformed nuclei region ($60 < Z < 80$), where our values are higher due to our explicit treatment of the effect of the deformation on the matrix elements.
-This results in a smoother decrease of the overlap integral value after $Z = 60$.
-This illustrates our attempts to deconvolute the New Physics interaction from the nuclear effects.
+The main difference appears in the deformed nuclei region ($60 \leq Z \leq 80$), where our values are higher due to our explicit treatment of the effect of the deformation on the matrix elements.
+This results in a smoother behavior of the overlap integral value after $Z = 60$, furthering our attempts to isolate the New Physics CLFV interaction from nuclear effects.

+There are a couple of outliers, for example $_{65}^{159}$Tb and $_{67}^{165}$Ho, that display smaller value compared to previous work, with significant difference in the case of $_{65}^{159}$Tb.
+The discrepancy can be attributed to the origin of the nuclear distribution data, as these nuclei are not part of the main compilation of nuclear data used~\cite{Fricke1995}.
+For $_{65}^{159}$Tb, choosing experimental data from deWit {\it et al.}~\cite{Dewit1966} compared to extrapolating 2pF parameters from the rms radius given in Angeli {\it et al.}~\cite{Angeli2013} accounts for the difference.

 Figure \ref{fig:OI_FM_nat} shows the overlap integrals weighted by natural abundance, in comparison with work from Kitano \textit{et al.} \cite{Kitano2002}.
 The latter does not use natural abundance weighting but only displays one isotope per element.
 Again, the main difference between the two datasets is in the deformed nuclei region.